 Experience Some of Southwest Montana's Best Trout Streams

-The Stonefly Lodge (new as of 2017) and the Stonefly Inn – an operation that calls itself “Montana’s Last Best Fly Fishing Lodge” – is located in the heart of Montana’s “Blue Ribbon” trout country.
-Based out of Twin Bridges, the Stonefly Lodge & Inn giving angling guests opportunities to fish famous Southwest Montana rivers such as the Big Hole, Beaverhead, Madison, Jefferson, and Ruby Rivers.
+The Stonefly Inn – an operation that calls itself “Montana’s Last Best Fly Fishing Lodge” – is located in the heart of Montana’s “Blue Ribbon” trout country.
+Based out of Twin Bridges, the Stonefly Inn gives angling guests opportunities to fish famous Southwest Montana rivers such as the Big Hole, Beaverhead, Madison, Jefferson, and Ruby Rivers.
 With some of the finest guides in the state, this operation offers more than three hundred miles of world-class Montana fly fishing water, all within a one-hour drive of your door.
-With five “Blue Ribbon “ rivers, choice of accommodations, and the best guides in the zip code, the Stonefly Lodge & Inn is one of Yellow Dog’s favorites.
-Low-key, relaxed and comfortable, this is one of the very best destinations in the region.
+With five “Blue Ribbon “ rivers, choice of accommodations, and the best guides in the zip code, the Stonefly Inn is one of Yellow Dog’s favorites.
+Low-key, relaxed, and comfortable, this is one of the very best destinations in the region.

-Located in the town Twin Bridges, this option is for anglers on a budget just looking for a comfortable and clean place to hang their hat, want the ability to either eat in town or cook their own meals, while being guided by some of the best fly guides in Southwest Montana.
+Located in the town Twin Bridges, this option is for anglers looking for a comfortable and clean place to hang their hat, outstanding Montana cuisine, and being guided by some of the best fly guides in Southwest Montana.
 There are six double occupancy cabins on the property, a common dining area, and a fully stocked fly shop on the property that has everything you may need to venture out on your own.

 Food and Beverages